SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Smalltalk

-- [feenkcom/gtoolkit](https://github.com/feenkcom/gtoolkit) - Glamorous Toolkit is a multilanguage notebook.
-A fancy code editor.
-A software analysis platform.
-A visualization engine.
-A knowledge management system.
-All programmable.
-All in one.
+- [feenkcom/gtoolkit](https://github.com/feenkcom/gtoolkit) - Glamorous Toolkit is the Moldable Development environment.
+It empowers you to make systems explainable through experiences tailored for each problem.

 ## Solidity